Module Development

 Primary components of the Field API

 In constructing a custom field type, there are three main components that collectively make up fields: types, widgets, and formatters.
-All three are types of plugins and are initially specified by creating an annotation.
+All three are types of plugins and are initially specified by creating an attribute-based plugin.

 Types